jshiv/resume/README.md

 **Waymo [Contract]** *Senior Data Scientist* __June 2018 to Present__

+* Designed and developed the python run feature extractor pipeline.
+Built on apache beam, flume, borg, python and protobuff, the framework provides users a simple design pattern to extract features from vehicle and sds log data, and  then to scale over the whole fleet processing 100's of TB in minutes.

 * Developed Metropolis Hastings algorithm in Go for sampling from a Weibull posterior with arbitrary priors.

 * Developed Markov chain Monte Carlo python code base for accurately forecasting field failures in complex systems.